-Jain University's School of Humanities and Social Sciences Organized a Guest Lecture on 'GST Overview'
+Jain (Deemed-to-be University)'s School of Humanities and Social Sciences Organized a Guest Lecture on 'GST Overview'

 18 Sep 2017

-As a part of Words of Wisdom series, Jain University's School of Humanities and Social Sciences organized a guest lecture on 'GST Overview' on 16 September 2017 for MA Economics students.
+As a part of Words of Wisdom series, Jain (Deemed-to-be University)'s School of Humanities and Social Sciences organized a guest lecture on 'GST Overview' on 16 September 2017 for MA Economics students.
 The guest speaker of the day was Mr. Naveen Rajpurohit, Partner – Indirect Tax, BDO India LLP.

 The session began with a brief preface to the implementation of GST.
 In his talk, the speaker while explaining the evolution of GST mentioned that France was the first country to implement GST in 1954.
 There are more than 150 countries which have implemented GST or VAT.
 In few countries, VAT is alternative for GST which is a destination based tax levied on the consumption of goods and services.

 Explaining its introduction in India the speaker said that, in India, GST was first conceptualized and given a go-ahead in 1999 during a meeting between the then Prime Minister Atal Bihari Vajpayee and his economic advisory panel which included three former RBI governors IG Patel, Bimal Jalan and C Rangarajan.
 In 2000, the Vajpayee government started a full-fledged discussion on GST by setting up an expert panel.
 In 2006, Congress government — Finance Minister P.Chidambaram in his budget speech set an ambitious 1 April 2010 as the deadline for GST implementation.
 Later Congress could not implement it due to the opposition from other political parties.
 Now, in 2017, during the BJP rule, it has finally been implemented throughout India.